DimitrovViktor/Spendings-Checker/README.md

 # Spendings-Checker

-C# application which checks the user's spendings and monthly subscriptions
+C# (.NET + Blazor) application which checks the user's spendings and monthly subscriptions

 ## TO-DO: